7174Andy/cse15l-lab-reports/index.md

 Within the `StringHandler` class, `getQuery` and `getPath` methods are called.
 Both methods do not take parameters.

 Becuase of thie request by the path `/add-message`, the string value of message is changed from "hello" to "hello\nHow are you" because the query has a string value of "How are you" and the `handleRequest` method adds the value "How are you" and "\n" to the message field variable.

+# Part 2

+# Part 3
+During the lab 2 and 3, I learned and took away numerous contents related to coding.
+Although I had some prior experience with Java before, I did not expect that Java can make webpages.
+Lab 2 facilitated me to learn more about the codes and logics to make a simple website with different queries and paths.